 The seal was found amidst thousands of tons of rubble discarded by Wakf officials at city garbage dumps six years ago, following the Islamic Trust's unilateral construction of an mosque at an underground compound of the Temple Mount known as the Solomon's Stables.
 Secondly, in a separate major archaeological development in Jerusalem, a Jewish ritual bath, or mikva, dating back to the Second Temple period, and a First Temple Wall have been found in an underground chamber adjacent to the Western Wall tunnels.
 The announcement came from Jon, Seligman, Jerusalem regional archaeologist for the Antiquities Authority'.

 2006: A state memorial ceremony is held at Babi Yar, near the Ukrainian capital of Kiev, where German and Ukrainian soldiers and policemen carried out the mass murder.
-The memorial is being held on the first day of what would be a two day massacre.
-Only 10% of those who were murdered have been identified.
-There has been a renewed effort in the past year to identify more of the victims.

 2007: “The International Monetary Fund's 24 executive directors selected Dominque Strauss-Kahn as the new managing director

 2007: The Archivist of the United States presented to Congress, the Administration, and the American people the final report of the Nazi War Crimes and Japanese Imperial Government Records Interagency Working Group (IWG) on which Elizabeth Holtzman served as a public member.